remobjects/calendar/README.markdown

 cn=test,ou=employees,ou=groups,dc=yourcompany,dc=com  will be employees.test in LdapGroup.
 Groups will show right away to all users that have access to that group.

-Apple iCalendar on the iPod, iPad, iPhone and MacOS require just one http://yourhost:port/dav/ as an url where it adds all the calendars for you.
+Apple iCal on the iPod, iPad, iPhone and Mac OS X require just the simple http://yourhost:port/dav/ as an url and will detect adds all the all calendars for you.
 Thunderbird does not detect a root folder and needs a seperate "CALDAV" calendar for each calendar to http://yourhost:port/dav/calendarname/